Chen-Wang-CUHK/KG-KE-KR-M/README.md

    - The `*_context_filtered.txt` files and `*_context.txt` files store the context of each paper (i.e. the title + ". \<eos\>" + the abstract).
    - The `Training/word_kp20k_training_keyword_filtered.txt` and `Validation/word_kp20k_validation_keyword_filtered.txt` store the keyphrases of the training and validation datasets respectively.
 Each line is a keyphrase.
    - The `*_key_indicators_filtered.txt` files store the keyword indicators for each context token. `I` (`O`) means the corresponding context token is (not) a keyword.
 A context token is regarded as a keyword if (1) it is a non-stop-word and (2) it is one token of one of the gold keyphrases of this paper.
    - The `*_context_nstpws_sims_retrieved_keyphrases_filtered.txt` files store the concatenated retrieved keyphrases of the top 3 similar papers.
 The retrieved keyphrases are split by a `<eos>` token.
-We utilize Jaccard similarity score between the non-stop-word sets of the two papers as the similarity score.
+We utilize **Jaccard similarity** score between the non-stop-word sets of the two papers as the similarity score.
 For all the training, validation, and testing datasets, we use the filtered **KP20k** training dataset as the retrieval corpus.
-   - The `Testing\*_context_nstpws_sims_retrieved_scores_filtered.txt` files store the retrival score of each retrieved keyphrase, which is the corresponding Jaccard similarity score between the retrieved paper and the original paper.
+   - The `Testing\*_context_nstpws_sims_retrieved_scores_filtered.txt` files store the **retrieval score** of each retrieved keyphrase, which is the corresponding Jaccard similarity score between the retrieved paper and the original paper.
    - The `Testing\*_testing_keyword.txt` files store the keyphrases of each testing paper.
 Each line contains all the keyphrases of a testing paper, which are split by a `;` token.

 2. After downloading the processed text data, build a `KG-KE-KR/data/text_data/` foler and unzip the downloaded `*.zip` file into this folder.
 Then,  navigate to `KG-KE-KR/sh/preprocess/` folder and run the `preprocess_full.sh` file to prepare the onmt-preprocessed data (Note: You **MUST** replace `/research/king3/wchen/Anaconda3/envs/py3.6_th0.4.1_cuda9.0/bin/python` with your own python interpreter in all the `.sh` files to run them smoothly.):